sanjosh/csdocs/math/coding_theory/fountain_codes.md

 # Fountain codes (rateless)

+Fall under Erasure code

 ## theory

-Handles only packet loss and not transmission errors
+Handles only packet loss (erasure) and not transmission errors (bit error)

 Rate = ratio of N/K (N = encoded blocks; K = original blocks)
 Reed-solomon codes : rate has to be set prior to encoding